WangRongsheng/awesome-LLM-resourses/README.md

 9. [Docling](https://github.com/DS4SD/docling): Transform PDF to JSON or Markdown with ease and speed.
 10. [GOT-OCR2.0](https://github.com/Ucas-HaoranWei/GOT-OCR2.0): OCR Model.
 11. [LLM Decontaminator](https://github.com/lm-sys/llm-decontaminator): Rethinking Benchmark and Contamination for Language Models with Rephrased Samples.
+12. [DataTrove](https://github.com/huggingface/datatrove): DataTrove is a library to process, filter and deduplicate text data at a very large scale.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>